Signed in as:

 An advanced Training Track is available to persons interested in getting the necessary training for eligibility to obtain the Certificate of Group Psychotherapy through the American Group Psychotherapy.

-For individuals interested in the Advanced Training Track, you would need to complete the Basic Principles course listed above and obtain 75 hours of group psychotherapy supervision in addition to attending the six (6) weekend conferences.
-Faculty can provide this supervision at a reduced fee of $75/hour payable to the faculty supervisor.
+Individuals interested in the Advanced Training Track would need to complete the Basic Principles course listed above and obtain 75 hours of group psychotherapy consultative supervision in addition to attending the six (6) weekend conferences.

 Maryetta Andrews-Sachs, MA, CGP, FAGPA